 - conduct annual audits of its compliance with the Nacha Rules, and produce documentation supporting the completion of each audit upon request by Nacha.
 See Nacha Rules Subsection 1.2.2; - conduct an assessment of the risks of its ACH activities, implement a risk management program on the basis of such assessment, and comply with regulator requirements with respect to such assessment and risk management program.
-See Nacha Rules Subsection 1.2.4; - upon settlement of a claim for violation of the Nacha Rules with another participating DFI, provide compensation according to Appendix Seven; - comply with the arbitration procedures provided under Appendix Eight when applying for an arbitration proceeding conducted by Nacha; and - submit to the procedures laid out in Appendix Nine for rules enforcement proceedings initiated by participating DFIs, ACH Operators, or Nacha.
+See Nacha Rules Subsection 1.2.4; - upon settlement of a claim for violation of the Nacha Rules with another participating DFI, provide compensation according to Appendix Seven; - comply with the arbitration procedures provided under Appendix Eight when applying for an arbitration proceeding conducted by Nacha; and - submit to the procedures laid out in Appendix Nine for rules enforcement proceedings initiated by participating DFIs, ACH Operators, or Nacha.3

 All of these rules are preempted entirely under 31 C.F.R. § 210.2(d)(1).
-A participating DFI may not use Nacha's enforcement provisions to bring an action for fines against a government agency.
-As Appendix 9 is preempted, it seems that a DFI also could not seek the suspension of a government agency from the ACH system through Nacha's enforcement procedures.
+A participating DFI may not use Nacha's enforcement provisions to bring an action for fines against a government agency.4 As Appendix 9 is preempted, it seems that a DFI also could not seek the suspension of a government agency from the ACH system through Nacha's enforcement procedures.

 Part 210 establishes some rights and obligations for originators and receivers not found in the Nacha Rules.
-Significantly, an agency will be liable to a receiver for losses "sustained as a result of the agency's failure to originate a credit or debit entry in accordance with" Part 210, and "will be liable to an RDFI for losses sustained in processing duplicate or erroneous credit and violation of the rules relating to a specific originator, the ACH Rules Enforcement Panel may direct the ODFI to suspend the originator from originating additional entries.
-A suspension can be lifted only by the ACH Rules enforcement proceeding against a participating DFI for any violation of the Nacha Rules.
+Significantly, an agency will be liable to a receiver for losses "sustained as a result of

+3 More specifically, Appendix 9 provides that a participating DFI, ACH Operator, or Nacha may initiate a rules enforcement proceeding against a participating DFI for any violation of the Nacha Rules.
 A participating DFI or ACH Operator must submit a Report of Possible ACH Rules Violation that (i) identifies the parties to the relevant transaction; (ii) includes a summary of the facts of the alleged rule violation as well as the rule violated; and (iii) attaches all documents relating to the alleged rules violation.
 Depending on the severity of the violation and the recidivism of the offending DFI, Nacha will either issue a notice granting the DFI the chance to correct the violation or refer the violation to the ACH Rules Enforcement Panel for consideration.
 The ACH Rules Enforcement Panel has the power to impose a fine, which is collected by transmitting an ACH debit to the account of the affected respondent.
 Subparts 9.4.7.3-5 detail the criteria for determining the size of the fine.
-Finally, for an egregious
+Finally, for an egregious violation of the rules relating to a specific originator, the ACH Rules Enforcement Panel may direct the ODFI to suspend the originator from originating additional entries.
+A suspension can be lifted only by the ACH Rules Enforcement Panel or by an Appeals Panel.